tkruse/build-bench/README.md

 ## Output

-Sample output (manually cleaned up) for a clean build of apache commons.math (compile + test):
+Sample output (manually cleaned up) for a clean build of apache commons.math (compile + test).
+Most of the time spend is on actually running tests.

 ```
 $ make clean-builds all --silent
 java version "1.7.0_67"